ChrisDuffley/stationPlaylist/readme.md

 * Alt+NVDA+C while focused on a track (Studio's playlist viewer only): announces track comments if any.
 * Alt+NVDA+0 (two finger flick left in SPL mode) from local and Remote Studio, Creator, Remote VT, and Track Tool: Opens the Studio add-on configuration dialog (does not support speak on demand).
 * Alt+NVDA+P from Studio window: Opens the Studio broadcast profiles dialog (does not support speak on demand).
+* Alt+Windows+I from insert tracks windows in Studio and Creator while track type is set to break note or timed break note: open insert break notes dialog.
 * Alt+NVDA+F1: Open welcome dialog (does not support speak on demand).

 ## Unassigned commands